 Macular degeneration is the name given to certain conditions affecting the retina, which causes loss of central vision.
 The macula is the small central part of the retina of the eye, which allows detailed vision.
 Age-related macular degeneration is the leading cause of legal blindness in people over the age of 60.

 What is a Macular Hole?

 Most macular holes develop in otherwise healthy eyes and are age-related.
-It also causes impairment of central vision (just like macular degeneration) and both eyes are affected in about 10% of cases.
-People who are very short-sighted are more prone to developing macular holes.
+It also causes impairment of central vision (just like macular degeneration) and people who are very short-sighted are more prone to developing macular holes.
 Macular holes may also develop following ocular trauma.

 What are the symptoms?

 It varies greatly and ranges in severity from one person to another.
 The most common symptoms are blurring of vision with particular difficulty discerning details, both up close and from a distance.
 It may cause blind spots, resulting in dark or empty areas in the centre of the field of vision.
 It may also cause distortions of lines and shapes and colour vision may be diminished.
 Peripheral and night vision usually remains unaffected.

 At present there is no known way to prevent the occurrence of AMD.
 There are many promising areas of research that one day may offer preventative therapies for AMD.

 Dry AMD: This is the more common type of AMD and accounts for 90% of AMD.
 It usually does not cause total loss of reading vision.